holepunchto/bare/docs/threat-model.md

 ## The promise

-After `bare_seal()` returns, Bare will not bring any new native code into the process.
+After `Addon.seal()` returns, Bare will not bring any new native code into the process.
 Only what was already there stays.
 The two exceptions below are the only exceptions.

 Said another way, sealed JavaScript cannot get more power than it was given through anything Bare offers.